 - Local history societies

 - Other community based voluntary organisations.

-The judges will be looking for excellence in terms of:
+In assessing applications for the awards, the judges will be looking for excellence in terms of:

 - High quality of design and construction